SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Implementation Details

 \subsection{SR-DPO Rewarding Prompt}

 Since the prompt used in the original SR-DPO paper~\citep{yuan2025selfrewarding} is designed for reward estimation on general tasks, it performs poorly on mathematical problems.
-To ensure a fair comparison in our experiments, we modify the original prompt to better suit the evaluation of mathematical tasks, as shown in Tab.~\ref{box:math_constitution}.
+To ensure a fair comparison in our experiments, we modify the original prompt to better suit the evaluation of mathematical tasks, as shown in Box~C.2.
+Since it is also a self-rewarding method, we use the language model, which is to be trained, as the reward model to estimate the reward.